lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="style/specificity" openFile="index.html" %}

-### CSS custom properties {#css-properties}
+### CSS custom properties {#customprops}

 All CSS custom properties (<code>--<var>custom-property-name</var></code>) inherit.
 You can use this to make your component's styles configurable from outside.

 The following component sets its background color to a CSS variable.
-The CSS variable evaluates to the value of `--my-background` if `--my-background` is available, and to `yellow` otherwise:
+The CSS variable uses the value of `--my-background` if it's available, and otherwise defaults to `yellow`:

 ```js
 class MyElement extends LitElement {